lime-rt/lime/casa/README.txt

 -----------
 This interface allows the user to choose a model from a library (currently containing 9 choices), to adjust its parameters, and to compute the resulting spatial distribution of excited states by means of LIME.
 The output from this task is a FITS or HDF5 file (currently the software is configured for HDF5) which contains all the necessary information to construct an image cube from the solution.
 Note that limesolver itself does not construct any images.
 Most of the (non-image) LIME parameters may also be set via this interface.

-Note that there is currently no support to allow the user to supply their own bespoke model, as in 'traditional' LIME.
+Note that it is still possible for the user to supply their own bespoke model, as in 'traditional' LIME.

 raytrace:
 ---------